-4.5 Community Services - There are several community assets in the area and the majority of them are in need of investment.
-The aim would be to target the contributions towards existing facilities in the area, in order to obtain the maximum commuted sum, with phasing to be agreed as discussions develop.
-Regardless of the timings, it is anticipated the requirements for investment to be extensive.
+4.5 Community and Enterprise Resources - Basing the response on 36 dwellings being created, it is calculated that £54,000 should be available for investment in community assets.
+There are several community assets in the area and the majority of them are in need of investment.
+Looking to target the contributions towards existing facilities in the area, therefore, aim should be to obtain the maximum commuted sum with phasing to be agreed as the discussions develop.
+Regardless of the timings, it is anticipated the requirements for investment to be extensive and, accordingly, would wish to secure the maximum level of developer contribution.
 Please note that the Council's Grounds Services would not adopt any open space or play areas for future maintenance and, as such, consideration of a factoring arrangement or similar would be required.

 Response: If permission is granted a condition would be attached requiring the submission and approval of a play area within the site along with a maintenance schedule.
-In view of the cumulative impacts of several residential developments upon existing Council services/facilities, a financial contribution to upgrade such facilities is justified in this instance - this requirement will be covered by a section 75 agreement.
+In view of the cumulative impacts of several residential developments upon existing Council services/ facilities, a financial contribution to upgrade such facilities is justified in this instance - this requirement will be covered by a section 75 agreement.

 4.6 West of Scotland Archaeology Service - advise that as a large number of remains have been recorded in the wider landscape surrounding the site, they recommend that an archaeological evaluation is carried out prior to consent being issued, however, if that is not feasible the matter should be addressed by condition.
+Response: Noted.
+For the previous Planning Permission CL/13/0488 an